oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/setup-environment/setup-environment.md

 1. Login into OCI

-    To setup environment, you need OCI Administrators privileges.
+    To setup environment, you need OCI administrator's privileges.
 If you've got these privileges, login into OCI as described in the instructions in previous, **Get started**, lab.

-    In case you haven't got OCI Admistrators privileges, you should ask your OCI administrator to perform the rest of the tasks in this lab.
+    In case you haven't got OCI administrator's privileges, you should ask your OCI administrator to perform the rest of the tasks in this lab.

 ## Task 3: Create a new compartment